-Supervisor Scott inquired whether the appointment of an Acting Chair was required.
+Supervisor Scott inquired whether the appointment of Acting Chair was required.

-Andrew Flagg, Chief Civil Deputy County Attorney, explained that statute required appointment of a Chair, but additional positions were established in the Board Rules, therefore it was not a legal requirement for the Board to appoint a Vice or Acting Chair.
+Andrew Flagg, Chief Civil Deputy County Attorney, responded that the statute only required that a Chair be appointed.
+He stated that the other positions were established within the Board Rules, and were not legal requirements.

-It was moved by Supervisor Scott and seconded by Supervisor Bronson to select Sharon Bronson as Chair and Adelita S. Grijalva as Vice Chair.
+It was moved by Supervisor Scott and seconded by Vice Chair Bronson to select Sharon Bronson as Chair and Adelita S. Grijalva as Vice Chair.
 No vote was taken at this time.

-Upon the request of Supervisor Christy to divide the question, Supervisor Scott withdrew his motion.
+Upon the request of Supervisor Christy to divide the question, Vice Chair Bronson and Supervisor Scott withdrew their motion.

-On consideration, it was moved by Supervisor Scott and seconded by Supervisor Bronson to select Sharon Bronson as Chair.
+It was moved by Supervisor Scott and seconded by Vice Chair Bronson to select Sharon Bronson as Chair.

-On consideration, it was moved by Supervisor Scott and seconded by Supervisor Bronson to select Adelita S. Grijalva as Vice Chair.
+It was then moved by Supervisor Scott and seconded by Chair Bronson to select Adelita S. Grijalva as Vice Chair.